9515391831/AI-NLP/README.md

 <h3>Lemmatization</h3>

 Lemmatization usually refers to doing things properly with the use of a vocabulary and morphological analysis of words, normally aiming to remove inflectional endings only and to return the base or dictionary form of a word, which is known as the lemma .

+<h3>Feature extraction</h3>

+Feature extraction step means to extract and produce feature representations that are appropriate for the type of NLP task you are trying to accomplish and the type of model you are planning to use.

+<h3>Bag of words</h3>

+Bag of Words model is used to preprocess the text by converting it into a bag of words, which keeps a count of the total occurrences of most frequently used words. ...
+This model can be visualized using a table, which contains the count of words corresponding to the word itself.

+<h3>TF-IDF</h3>

+TF-IDF is a statistical measure that evaluates how relevant a word is to a document in a collection of documents.
+This is done by multiplying two metrics: how many times a word appears in a document, and the inverse document frequency of the word across a set of documents.

+It has many uses, most importantly in automated text analysis, and is very useful for scoring words in machine learning algorithms for Natural Language Processing (NLP).

+TF-IDF (term frequency-inverse document frequency) was invented for document search and information retrieval.
+It works by increasing proportionally to the number of times a word appears in a document, but is offset by the number of documents that contain the word.
+So, words that are common in every document, such as this, what, and if, rank low even though they may appear many times, since they don’t mean much to that document in particular.